 The Georgia Transportation Infrastructure Bank (GTIB) is a grant and low-interest loan program administered by the State Road and Tollway Authority (SRTA).
 Since inception, GTIB has provided over $106 million in grants and loans to highly competitive transportation projects that have enhanced mobility in local communities throughout Georgia.

 SRTA is pleased to announce that funding will be available in 2018!
-Applications will be accepted from January 22nd through March 22nd.
+Applications were accepted from January 22nd through March 22nd and are currently under evaluation.
 Awards are expected to be announced in June.

 Here’s What’s New for 2018: